Plan your visit

 Schools booking information

-Due to Covid-19 measures, we are not currently taking school bookings until spring 2021.
+Due to Covid-19 measures, we are not currently taking school bookings until autumn 2021.

 School groups are welcome by appointment.
 Guides and activity leaders can usually be arranged on request, trail sheets and activity sheets that support Key Stage 1-4 learning objectives are available.